 Fees and Registration

 - Payment is due at time of registration.
 Registrations are accepted by mail or fax only.
-Walk-in and online registration is not available.
+Online registration is not available.
 You may pay using a personal check, money order, or your American Express, MasterCard, Visa or Discover Card (credit-card information must be noted on the MCC registration form).

 - Cash payments are not accepted.